robotology/whole-body-controllers/README.md

 ### Static GUI for Simulink

 When used for controlling real platforms, heavy Simulink models may violate the user-defined simulation time step, see also [this issue](https://github.com/robotology/wb-toolbox/issues/160).
 It seems a source of delay is the run-time update of the Simulink interface.
 For this reason, a [static GUI for running the models](library/matlab-gui) has been developed.
 If you want to run Simulink with the static GUI, run the [startModelWithStaticGui](controllers/floating-base-balancing-torque-control/startModelWithStaticGui.m) script.

+### Home positions for yarpmotorgui

+The repo contains a set of predefined [home positions](utilities/homePositions) to be used with the [yarpmotorgui](https://www.yarp.it/yarpmotorgui.html).
+By default, if the repo is installed through `robotology-superbuild`, the home positions are installed in the `robotology-superbuild/build/install` directory.
+Otherwise add the path to the [homePositions](utilities/homePositions) folder to the `YARP_DATA_DIRS` environmental variable in your `.bashrc` file .
+The command to use the home positions with the yarpmotorgui is `yarpmotorgui --from myHomePosFileName.ini`.

 ## Where do I find legacy materials?